crispinprojects/speakingcalendar/README.md

 ![](talkcalendar.png)

+Time and events are what drives life.

 ## Core Features

 * built with C and GTK 4.14.4 (Fedora 40)
 * month-view calendar
 * event details, location, start and end time can be entered and edited
 * export and import iCalendar files (backup and restore)
+* event time reminder alarms (sent as system notifications and audio alert)
 * Sqlite3 database used to store events
 * built-in diphone speech synthesizer